Hardware at Cloudflare (Ep3)

 So it's a, it's a big difference.

 It's a big difference.
-And I've seen some of the connectors that they're hardwired in and into the inverter.
+And like Stephen was saying, the connectors, they're hardwired in and into the inverter.

-For DC rack system for the safety mount and for the network outside, we don't want to see an outage because we are some to lean in and they not maybe for some reason the inverters, power cables are loose, not the inverter, and it brings down the whole rack.
+Just for the safety amount and for the network outside, we don't want to see an outage because we are some to lean in and they not maybe for some reason the inverters, power cables are loose, they're not the inverter, and it brings down the whole rack.

 We don't we don't want that.
 So we take precaution and leave extra gaps for this.